 Content Focused Experiences

-There has begun a shift recently that is seeing UX turn away from design elements that are intended to merely impress, and instead, focus on what is arguably more important – the content.
+There has begun a shift recently that is seeing UX turn away from design elements that are intended to merely impress and solely relying on UX designers, and instead, focus on what is arguably more important – the content.
 Utilization of flat design and minimalism are all meant to remove the distraction and help shape a more content-focused experience for the user.
-In this situation, designers take the role of ensuring that nothing impedes a user experience of the content.
-To follow this trend, designers must implement a distinct visual hierarchy, designed to ease content comprehension; utilize functional minimalism by removing unnecessary elements for more precise focus; and whitespace, which gives the content “more room to breathe” and improves the user experience.
+In this situation, UX designers take the role of ensuring that nothing impedes a user experience of the content.
+To follow this trend, UX designers must implement a distinct visual hierarchy, designed to ease content comprehension; utilize functional minimalism by removing unnecessary elements for more precise focus; and whitespace, which gives the content “more room to breathe” and improves the user experience

 Device-Agnostic UX Design